tarball-a-davis/microtar/README.md

 # microtar
-A lightweight tar library written in ANSI C
+A lightweight tar library written in C

 ## Basic Usage
 The library consists of `microtar.c` and `microtar.h`.
-These two files can be dropped into an existing project and compiled along with it.
+These two files can be dropped into an existing project and compiled along with it, or this repository can be included into a project via cmake.

 #### Reading